 JNU teachers' association launches hunger strike over hostel fee hike

-The Jawaharlal Nehru University Teachers' Association (JNUTA) on Wednesday launched a day-long hunger strike over the issue of the hostel fee hike.
+"Over 4,000 teachers are facing a severe crisis about their careers and salaries while the vice-chancellor of Delhi University simply looks on...
+In JNU's case, the VC himself is threatening to destroy the academic future of thousands of students," the JNUTA said.
+The report of the high-powered committee constituted by the HRD Ministry to restore normal functioning of JNU has not been placed in the public domain and neither has the ministry made clear what steps, if any, it has taken, they said.

-The JNUTA said the university was going through a major crisis and accused the administration and the HRD ministry of not making any serious effort to address the concerns of the students and the teachers.
+It is the university administration's responsibility to ensure appropriate circumstances for teaching and examinations, they said.
+"If the HRD ministry does not act quickly to put a check on a destructive JNU VC and ensure the immediate withdrawal of the fee hike, it too will have to bear the responsibility for the grave crisis that has emerged in JNU," they said.

-JNU students have been on a strike for more than a month now over the hostel fee hike issue.
+There has been a standoff between the administration and students for over a month over the issue of hostel fee hike.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)